 Early 20C American Dedham Style Pottery Sang de Boeuf & Gilt Bronze Table Lamp – Large.

-PRESENTING a GORGEOUS AND EXTREMELY RARE Early 20C American Dedham Pottery Oxblood & Gilt Bronze Table Lamp of Large proportions.
+PRESENTING a GORGEOUS AND EXTREMELY RARE Early 20C American Dedham Style Pottery Oxblood & Gilt Bronze Table Lamp of Large proportions.

 In the shape of a Lidded Chinese Ginger Jar/Urn, heavily influenced by Chinese design with gilt bronze mounts and base in the Chinese style.